Romanians: Antiquity

+The Diocese of Dacia (circa 337–602) was a diocese of the later Roman Empire, in the area of modern-day Balkans.
+The Diocese of Dacia was composed of five provinces, the northernmost provinces were Dacia Ripensis (the Danubian portion of Dacia Aureliana, one of the cities of Dacia Ripensis in today Romania is Sucidava) and Moesia Prima (today in Serbia, near the border between Romania and Serbia).
+The territory of the diocese was devastated by the Huns in the middle of 5th century and finally overrun by the Avars and Slavs in late 6th and early 7th century.

+Scythia Minor (c.
+290 – c.
+680) was a Roman province corresponding to the lands between the Danube and the Black Sea, today's Dobruja divided between Romania and Bulgaria.
+The capital of the province was Tomis (today Constanța).
+According to the Laterculus Veronensis of c.
+314 and the Notitia Dignitatum of c.
+400, Scythia belonged to the Diocese of Thrace.
+The indigenous population of Scythia Minor was Dacian and their material culture is apparent archaeologically into the sixth century.
+Roman fortifications mostly date to the Tetrarchy or the Constantinian dynasty.
+The province ceased to exist around 679–681, when the region was overrun by the Bulgars, which the Emperor Constantine IV was forced to recognize in 681.

+Early Middle Ages to Late Middle Ages

 During the Middle Ages Romanians were mostly known as Vlachs, a blanket term ultimately of Germanic origin, from the word Walha, used by ancient Germanic peoples to refer to Romance-speaking and Celtic neighbours.
 Besides the separation of some groups (Aromanians, Megleno-Romanians, and Istro-Romanians) during the Age of Migration, many Vlachs could be found all over the Balkans, in Transylvania, across Carpathian Mountains as far north as Poland and as far west as the regions of Moravia (part of the modern Czech Republic), some went as far east as Volhynia of western Ukraine, and the present-day Croatia where the Morlachs gradually disappeared, while the Catholic and Orthodox Vlachs took Croat and Serb national identity.

-The first written record about a Romance language spoken in the Middle Ages in the Balkans is from 587 AD.
+The first written record about a Romance language spoken in the Middle Ages in the Balkans, near the Haemus Mons is from 587 AD.
 A Vlach muleteer accompanying the Byzantine army noticed that the load was falling from one of the animals and shouted to a companion Torna, torna, fratre! (meaning "Return, return, brother!").
-Theophanes Confessor recorded it as part of a 6th-century military expedition by Comentiolus and Priscus against the Avars and Slovenes.
+Theophanes the Confessor recorded it as part of a 6th-century military expedition by Comentiolus and Priscus against the Avars.
 Historian Gheorghe I. Brătianu considers that these words "represent an expression from the Romanian language, as it was formed at that time in the Balkan and Danube regions"; "they probably belong to one and the most significant of the substrates on which our (Romanian) language was built".
-At the same time, he rejects the theory of military command, as it would have been impossible for there to be addresses with the too familiar term "brother" in the army.